Due to the Philippines’ location along the typhoon belt, an average of 20 typhoons enter the country, and around nine make landfall.

 Within the last 50 years, the country has lost almost 80% of its mangroves in its coastal areas.
 In addition, large-scale deforestation contributes to a decline of its forest cover at an average speed of 150 thousand hectares per year, a significant cause of landslides and flash floods.

-When Typhoon Bopha landed in Eastern Mindanao, Philippines, in December 2012, flash floods and landslides buried communities in Compostella Valley with huge rocks and timbers and businesses and farms were also destroyed.
-Compostella Valley, a community in Eastern Mindanao, Philippines.
+When Typhoon Bopha landed in Eastern Mindanao, Philippines, in December 2012, flash floods and landslides buried communities in Compostella Valley with huge rocks and timbers, destroying businesses and farms.

 The study examined the communities’ adaptive capacity to climate disasters such as flash floods and landslides.